Foliar fertilization of NPK as a stimulator to boost silkworm (Bombyx mori L.) productivity and cocoon quality

 Abstract

-This study aimed to investigate the optimal nutrient ratio of NPK foliar application on mulberry trees for improved the silkworm performance.
-Local and Bulgarian silkworm hybrids were fed mulberry leaves from trees with NPK fertilizers at two different ratios (19:19:19 and 20:20:20).
+This study aimed to investigated the optimal nutrient combination of NPK foliar application on mulberry trees on the silkworm performance.
+Two silkworm hybrids were fed mulberry leaves from trees with NPK fertilizers at two different ratios (19:19:19 and 20:20:20).
 The local silkworm hybrid showed a significant increase in final larval weight (2.97 ± 0.14 g) when it fed leaves from trees treated with NPK (19:19:19) compared to the control (2.37 ± 0.18 g).
-Applying NPK fertilizers also led to a positive increased (p≤ 0.01) in the total haemolymph solids (T.H.S.) in the larval heamolymph of the Bulgarian hybrid.
-Furthermore, cocoon characteristics were improved in both silkworm hybrids with NPK fertilization.
-The Bulgarian hybrid exhibited the highest cocoon weight (1.21 ± 0.05 g) with NPK ratio of 20:20:20, a 30.11% increase compared to the control (0.93 ± 0.04 g).
-The shell percentage, silk conversion index (SCI %) and Renditta showed positive trends, particularly with NPK (20:20:20) in both hybrids.
-It could be concluded that applying NPK fertilizer directly to mulberry leaves positively enhanced silkworm growth, cocoon quality, and the efficiency of silk production in both hybrids, with a more response from the local hybrid.
-While NPK foliar application on mulberry trees at ratio of 19:19:19 resulted in a greater increase in larval growth, NPK at ratio of 20:20:20 generally yielded better outcomes in terms of improving cocoon quality and economic parameters.
+Applying NPK fertilizers also led to a highly significant (p≤ 0.01) increased in the total haemolymph solids (T.H.S.) in the larval heamolymph of the imported hybrid.
+Furthermore, cocoon characteristics significantly improved in both silkworm hybrids with NPK fertilization.
+The local hybrid exhibited the highest cocoon weight (1.19 ± 0.05 g) with NPK ration of 20:20:20, a 36.62% increase compared to the control (0.87 ± 0.05 g).
+The imported hybrid also showed similar improvements in cocoon weight with NPK ratio 20:20:20.
+While the shell percentage, silk conversion index (SCI %) and Renditta showed positive trends, particularly with NPK (20:20:20) in both hybrids.
+It could be concluded that applying NPK fertilizer directly to mulberry leaves significantly enhanced silkworm growth, cocoon quality, and the efficiency of silk production in both hybrids, with a more response from the local hybrid.
+While NPK at ratio of 19:19:19 resulted in a greater increase in larval growth, while NPK at ration of 20:20:20 generally yielded better outcomes in terms of improving cocoon quality and economic parameters.

 Keywords